 This airgun article on hunting pests with spring powered air rifles was written by Randy Mitchell.
-The author of the following review are in no way affiliated with Airgun Depot.
+The author of the following review is in no way affiliated with Airgun Depot.
 The views expressed below are personal opinion only.

 Rifles are bought for a variety of reasons.
 Many folks want to punch